 Churches in Sofia

 The Church of St Petka of the Saddlers is a medieval Bulgarian Orthodox church, dedicated to Martyr Petka Ikoniyska, an 11th century Bulgarian saint.
 It is a small one-naved building partially dug into the ground and built on the remains of a Roman cult building.
 Entrance is free, but a small ‘admission donation’ is requested.

 The oldest church and the oldest building in Sofia is the Church of St. George, an Early Christian red brick rotunda.
 It’s located several meters under the contemporary ground level and is part of a larger archaeological complex of archaeological monuments and ancient ruins.

 The impressive Presidency building where the Bulgarian president has his official chambers, was built in the mid 1950s as part of the ‘Largo’ complex.

 The St Nedelya Church, also know as the Holy Sunday Church, is an Eastern Orthodox church, designed by the famous Bulgarian architectural team Vasilyov-Tsolov.
-The inside is absolutely stunning, but unfortunately you’re not allowed to take pictures.
+Its inside is absolutely stunning, but unfortunately you’re not allowed to take pictures.
 Entrance is free of charge.